-Under Automation on the home page of the L5210, press the down followed "garage door setup."
-Choose a garage door and press "assign device."
-Next we will manually enter the serial number from the 5877 to pair it to the panel.
-Press "enter serial number" and type in the 7 digit serial number listed on the back of the 5877 relay.
-Unfortunately there is no way to auto-enroll this.
-After the serial number is added press done and click the "learn" button.
-This will test the relay and should result in a clicking noise from the relay.
+3. Program the 5877.
+From the main page of the L5210, choose Automation.
+Then press the down arrow, followed by the "garage door setup" button.
+Choose a programmed Garage Door, and press the "assign device" button.
+Next, you will manually enter the Serial Number from the 5877.
+You cannot auto-enroll the Serial Number.
+Press the "enter serial number" button, and type in the 7-digit serial number found on the back of the 5877 relay.
+After the serial number has been added, press Done.
+Then click the "learn" button.
+This will test the relay and should result in a clicking noise from the device.
 It may take 5 to 10 seconds after the button press for the relay to trip.
-Be patient.
-After testing the relay you can include the Z-Wave siren/strobe.
-Then back out to the home screen.

-Enter automation again except this time go to "Garages" on the first page.
-Click the garage door you programmed and press the garage door icon to operate the relay.
+4. Test the garage door.
+Enter automation again.
+This time, go to "Garages" on the first page.
+Click the programmed Garage Door, and press the garage door icon to operate the relay.
 This should now open and close the garage door.
-If the garage door is physically opening and closing but the icon on the screen is not updating you will need to configure a garage door sensor.
-The 5877 is just a dumb relay that toggles the garage motor.
-The 5822T garage tilt sensor is a wireless device that informs the L5210 when the door is open or closed.
+If the garage door is physically opening and closing but the icon on the screen is not updating, you will need to configure a garage door sensor.
+The 5877 is just a unidirectional one-way relay that toggles the garage motor.
+The 5822T garage tilt sensor or 5816OD wireless door sensor is a wireless device that informs the L5210 when the door is open or closed.

-If you want remote access to control your garage door via the Total Connect app it requires remote automation services.
-Ask your dealer to add automation services if you do not have it already.
+If you want remote access to control your garage door via the Total Connect app, it requires remote automation services.
+Ask your dealer to enable automation services if you do not have it already.
 We include automation with our silver level monitoring plans or higher.

-* If you plan on linking the siren/strobe you can press the include button in the garage door setup window on the L7000.
+Please note, if you plan on linking the siren/strobe, you can press the include button in the garage door setup window on the L5210.
 Then press the ID function on the siren/strobe device.
 This will require the L5100-ZWAVE controller.
-Without it the include and exclude icons will not even show up.
+Without it, the include and exclude icons will not even show up.

 Did you find this answer useful?